top of page

 Personalize Your Thank You’s

 Make the notes personal, especially when sending separate notes to a group.
-Mention topics you covered, things you had in common, or interesting follow-up items you may have thought about after.
-Avoid sending everyone the exact same letter and show that you put some thought into your follow-up.
+Mention topics you covered, things you had in common, or interesting follow-up items you may have thought about afterward.
+Avoid sending everyone the same letter and show that you put some thought into your follow-up.

 Be Prepared if You’re Traveling for the Interview